 Think of the Chronic Illness Social Pod as an online spoonie bar, where everyone can go to get the latest news around town.
 Share your ‘best of’ or ‘please look at this’ posts there, so everyone can view them altogether, and help to spread the word.

 Pin to Your Chronic Illness & Mental Health Boards:

 Whilst you are expected to finish threads on time, they have a wide time margin and shouldn’t be too difficult to accomplish.
 You can always let me know if you’re unable to finish a thread on time for any valid reason, too.
-They also run daily, so if you don’t feel well today, just rest up and participate any other day!
+They also run every other day, so if you don’t feel well today, just rest up and participate any other day!

-These threads currently include Twitter, Instagram, Facebook and Pinterest channels.
-But I will expand them to include YouTube, blog posts and more, once we all get the hang of it, and once we gain enough traction with the current threads.
+These threads currently include blog SEO and comments, Twitter, Instagram, Facebook and Pinterest channels.
 Let’s ease into it together, and work as a team.
-We’re all chronically ill, so let’s do this our way – well paced with a lot of margin 😉
+We’re all chronically ill, so let’s do this our way – well paced with a lot of margin.

 So that’s a little introduction to the Chronic Illness Social Pod.
 If you have more questions, feel free to ask in the comments below.
 I hope to see you there with everyone else soon!